 - Street width (does it have median or refuge island?)

 When a crosswalk is installed, the City must ensure there are ADA compliant curb ramp adjacent to the crosswalks so wheelchair users are able to navigate the area.

 It is important to remember that crosswalks , by themselves, do not slow traffic and reduce pedestrian crashes.
 Inappropriate placement of a crosswalk can cause more danger to pedestrians.
 The City does not grant all requests for crosswalks because of these safety assessments and requirements that must be met to ensure public safety.

-The City of Kansas City annually repaints crosswalks in heavily traveled pedestrian areas (when the pavement is warm enough) and is currently working on implementing an “Adopt a Crosswalk” program for resident groups to have the option to regularly repaint crosswalks in their neighborhoods with city-provided materials.
+The City of Kansas City annually repaints crosswalks in heavily traveled pedestrian areas (when the pavement is warm enough) and is rolling out a Crosswalk Restoration Program this spring for resident groups to have the option to regularly repaint crosswalks in their neighborhoods with city-provided materials.
 Information on the program can be found on our Crosswalk Restoration Program page.